runceel/ReactiveProperty/docs/docs/features/Commanding.md

     .WithSubscribe(() => { ... some actions ... });
 ```

-If use LINQ methods, then separate statements create an instance and subscribe.
+If you use LINQ methods, then separate statements create an instance and subscribe.

 ## Unsubscribe actions

-If need that unsubscribes actions, then use Dispose method of IDisposable which Subscribe method returned.
+If need to unsubscribe actions, then use the `Dispose` method of `IDisposable` which the `Subscribe` method returned.

 ```csharp
 var command = new ReactiveCommand();